Find Affordable College Courses

 McAllen, TX

-South Texas College landed the #8 spot in the 2023 rankings for the best psychology programs.
-South Texas College is a fairly large public school located in the medium-sized city of McAllen.
+With a ranking of #8, South Texas College did quite well on this year’s best schools for psychology students.
+South Texas College is a fairly large public school located in the city of McAllen.

 After completing their degree, psychology graduates from South Texas College carry an average student debtload of $5,500.